assadnavi/assadnavi.github.io/_posts/2023-09-07-why-using-a-smoothing-function-when-analysing-quarterly-revenues.md

 Sub main()

-    Dim r as Variant
+    Dim r As Variant
     Dim g As Variant
-    Dim s as Variant
+    Dim s As Variant

     r = Array(3543, 2241, 3129, 3165, 2903, 3929, 4845, 5778, 6854, 8073, 8343, 8607, 8823, 9230)
     ' r is an array containg UBER quarterly revenues since 2020